How to single crochet for beginners step by step tutorial

 • Aim for a smooth, rectangular piece of fabric.

-Once you are comfortable, try making a small coaster (about 15 stitches wide and 15 rows tall) to practice keeping your edges straight.
+Once you are comfortable with how to single crochet, try making a small coaster (about 15 stitches wide and 15 rows tall) to practice keeping your edges straight.

 how to single crochet close-up stitch technique